 implementing elastic weight consolidation

 A while ago I replicated the algorithm described by the paper Overcoming catastrophic forgetting in neural networks.
-I wrote about the process of building understanding around the paper here.
 I implemented everything in PyTorch in a colab notebook.

 The goal of Elastic Weight Consolidation (the main method described in the paper) is to counteract catastrophic fogetting, a phenomena where nerual networks trained on multiple seperate tasks sequentially rapidly forget how to perform old tasks.